jfcherng/php-diff/README.md

 $old = 'This is the old string.';
 $new = 'And this is the new one.';

-// renderer class name: Unified, Context, Json, Inline, SideBySide
+// renderer class name:
+//     Text renderers: Context, Json, Unified
+//     HTML renderers: Inline, SideBySide
 $rendererName = 'Unified';

 // the Diff class options